xphx/master-thesis/background/main.typ

 For example, given our above example $(0.0, 1.0, 0.0, 0.5)$, in order to convert it into premultiplied representation we simply need to multiply the RGB channels with the alpha value, which results in the tuple $(0.0 dot 0.5, 1.0 dot 0.5, 0.0 dot 0.5, 0.5) = (0.0, 0.5, 0.0, 0.5)$.
 Doing calculations using premultiplied alpha whenever possible is important to ensure high performance, as it can drastically reduce the number of computations that need to be done per pixel.

 == Compositing <compositing>
 In @opacities-fig, we have demonstrated what happens when one shape is drawn on top of another one.
-In case the shape is fully opaque, it will completely replace the colors any of the previously drawn pixels in the overlapping areas, while if the shape has transparency then the background will shine through to some degree.
+In case the shape is fully opaque, it will completely replace the colors of any previously drawn pixels in the overlapping areas, while if the shape has transparency, the background will shine through to some degree.

 While the above-described behavior is the most commonly expected one, there actually exists a generalization of how a _source layer_ (containing the shape you are about to draw) can be combined with a _destination/background layer_ (containing everything that has been drawn so far).
 The foundational algebra for this is established in #cite(form: "prose", <compositing-digital-images>).
 To put it briefly, that seminal paper introduces an algebraic model that can be used to combine two layers in different ways.
 The visual effect of these different operators can be observed in @composition-mode-fig.